Rupesh6786/Classic-Solution/README.md

 # AC-Solution Firebase Project

-## ⚠️ Important: How to Fix File Upload Errors

-If you are seeing errors like **"Permission Denied"** or **`storage/unknown`** when uploading images in the admin panel, the problem is with your **Firebase Storage configuration**, not the application code.

-The `storage/unknown` error is almost always a **CORS issue**.
-Please follow these two steps carefully.

-### Step 1: Update Firebase Storage Security Rules
+## ⭐ New: Supabase for File Uploads!

+This project now uses **Supabase Storage** for handling all file and image uploads.
+Firebase Storage is no longer used.

+### How to Configure Supabase for Uploads

+You must configure Supabase correctly for image uploads in the admin panel to work.

+#### Step 1: Get Supabase Credentials

-1. Navigate to your **Firebase Console -> Storage -> Rules** tab.
+1. Go to your Supabase project dashboard.
-2. Replace the existing rules with the following to allow authenticated users to upload files:
+2. Navigate to **Project Settings** (the gear icon).
+3. Go to the **API** section.
+4. You will find your **Project URL** and the `service_role` **secret key**.
+5. Create a `.env.local` file in your project's root directory (if it doesn't exist).
+Add your credentials like this:

     ```
-    rules_version = '2';
-    service firebase.storage {
-      match /b/{bucket}/o {
-        match /{allPaths=**} {
-          // Allow read access to everyone
-          allow read: if true;
-          // Allow write access only to authenticated users
-          allow write: if request.auth != null;
-        }
-      }
-    }
+    NEXT_PUBLIC_SUPABASE_URL=YOUR_PROJECT_URL
+    SUPABASE_SERVICE_ROLE_KEY=YOUR_SERVICE_ROLE_KEY
     ```

-3. Click **Publish**.
-The changes may take a minute to take effect.
+    *   Replace `YOUR_PROJECT_URL` and `YOUR_SERVICE_ROLE_KEY` with the actual values from your Supabase dashboard.
+    *   **Important**: The `service_role` key grants admin access and should never be exposed on the client side.
+We only use it securely in our server-side API route.

+#### Step 2: Create a Storage Bucket

+1. In your Supabase project, go to the **Storage** section (the folder icon).
+2. Click **"New bucket"**.
+3. Enter the bucket name as `product-images`.
+4. Make sure to check the **"Public bucket"** option.
+This allows the images to be viewed on your website.
+5. Click **"Create bucket"**.

-### Step 2: Configure Storage CORS (Crucial for `storage/unknown` Error)
+#### Step 3: Configure Bucket Policies & CORS

-This step is essential for fixing the `storage/unknown` error.
-It allows your website to communicate with your storage bucket.

-1.  **Install Google Cloud SDK:** You will need the `gsutil` command-line tool.
-If you don't have it, follow the [Google Cloud SDK installation guide](https://cloud.google.com/sdk/docs/install).
-After installation, run `gcloud auth login` to authenticate.

-2.  **Create `cors.json` file:** Create a file named `cors.json` on your computer with this exact content:
-    ```json
-    [
-      {
-        "origin": ["*"],
-        "method": ["GET", "POST", "PUT", "DELETE", "HEAD"],
-        "responseHeader": [
-          "Content-Type",
-          "Access-Control-Allow-Origin"
-        ],
-        "maxAgeSeconds": 3600
-      }
-    ]
+For uploads from your website to work, you need to set up permissions (policies) and CORS.

+1.  **CORS Configuration**:
+    *   In the Storage section, find the **"CORS configuration"** setting for your `product-images` bucket.
+    *   Set it to allow your website's domain.
+For development, you can use `*`, but for production, you should restrict it to your actual domain (e.g., `https://your-app.com`).

+2.  **Bucket Policies**:
+    *   Navigate to **Authentication -> Policies** in your Supabase dashboard.
+    *   Find the policies for your `product-images` bucket.
+    *   Create policies to allow authenticated users to perform `insert`, `select`, `update` operations.
+Here's an example policy for allowing inserts (uploads) for any authenticated user:

+        ```sql
+        -- Policy to allow authenticated users to upload to product-images
+        CREATE POLICY "Allow authenticated uploads"
+        ON storage.objects FOR INSERT
+        TO authenticated
+        WITH CHECK (bucket_id = 'product-images');
         ```
-    > **Note:** For production, you should replace `"*"` with your app's domain (e.g., `https://your-app-name.web.app`).

-3.  **Find Your Bucket URL:** Find your Storage bucket URL in the **Firebase Console -> Storage -> Files tab**.
-It looks like `gs://your-project-id.appspot.com`.

-4.  **Run the `gsutil` Command:** Open your terminal, navigate to where you saved `cors.json`, and run the following command, replacing `YOUR_BUCKET_URL` with your actual bucket URL:
-    ```bash
-    gsutil cors set cors.json YOUR_BUCKET_URL
-    ```
-    *Example: `gsutil cors set cors.json gs://classic-solution-d7a01.appspot.com`*
+    *   Ensure you have policies that allow public read access (`select`) since it's a public bucket.
+Supabase often creates this for you by default on public buckets.

-After completing both steps, your file uploads should work correctly.
+After these steps, your file uploads from the admin panel should work perfectly!

 ---

 ### Project Overview

-This is a Next.js application for AC sales and services, using Firestore for data and Firebase Storage for file uploads.
+This is a Next.js application for AC sales and services, using **Firestore** for data and **Supabase Storage** for file uploads.

-### Firestore Rules
+### Firebase Firestore Rules

-Your Firestore rules (located in `firestore.rules`) control access to your database.
-The current rules are set up correctly for the application's features and do not need to be changed to fix the upload issue.
+Your Firestore rules (located in `firestore.rules`) control access to your database and are separate from Supabase storage.
+They do not need to be changed for file uploads to work.